krosenberg/django-simple-starter/README.md

 Quick Instructions
 ---

-**To get started right away (assuming you have Python 2.6+ and Django 1.6 installed), just run the command `python manage.py runserver`, and you should be up and running at [http://localhost:8000](http://localhost:8000)!**
+To get started right away (assuming you have Python 2.6+ and Django 1.6 installed), just run the command `python manage.py runserver` from the **django_project** directory, and you should be up and running at [http://localhost:8000](http://localhost:8000)!

 ---